 Gateway

-API reference for @lakesync/gateway — SyncGateway, configuration, push/pull, flush, sources, actions, and monitoring.
+API reference for @lakesync/gateway — SyncGateway, configuration, push/pull, flush, flush queue, sources, actions, and monitoring.

 The @lakesync/gateway package provides SyncGateway — the server-side engine that coordinates delta ingestion, conflict resolution, buffering, flush, source adapters, and action dispatch.